Reya-Labs/voltz-core/README.md

 `npm run deploy:kovan`

+To verify the deployed contracts in etherscan, ensure that you have a valid `ETHERSCAN_API_KEY` value defined in your `.env` file and then run:

+`npx hardhat --network kovan etherscan-verify --solc-input`

+(At the time of writing the `--solc-input` flag is required due to some solidity issues.
+The result is somewhat unsatisfactory because all known contract code is displayed in etherscan for each contract, rather than just the relevant contracts.
+See [here](https://github.com/wighawag/hardhat-deploy/issues/263) for some discussion, but note that for us it seems to fail even with solc 0.8.9.
+See )

 #### Mint tokens for testing

 There is a task for this.
 Run `npx hardhat help mintTestTokens` for task usage.